 You have the pull-up sleeves, which are the most commonly used, then you have knee straps, neoprene braces, and lastly magnetic braces, which have in-built magnets which accelerate the healing process and pain relief.

-To assure you buy the right size, you need to measure your legs beneath and above your knees.
-You can do this by using a soft measurement tape and measure 6 inches above and below the middle of the knee.
-Then measure width at those two points.
+To ensure you buy the right size, you need to measure your legs beneath and above your knees.
+You can do this by using a soft measurement tape and measuring 6 inches above and below the middle of the knee.
+Then measure the width at those two points.

 If you’re in between two sizes, it’s recommended to go for the larger size so you avoid that it stops circulation.